Governor Richard Hughes and the Newark Report

 We at the Center on the American Governor mark the 50th anniversary of the release of the Lilley Report by highlighting it as an example of a governor’s use of gubernatorial power during a time of crisis, but also as a reminder of how deep-seated and enduring many of the issues it discusses remain.

-The full text of the report (and transcripts of many of the interviews the commission conducted) is available online via the Rutgers University Law School.
+The full text of the report (and transcripts of many of the proceedings) is available online via the Rutgers University Law School.
 For more information on the report and Newark in the summer of 1967, see the resources below.

 All images of Newark are from the Lilley Commission report.
 Images of the governors are from the New Jersey State Archives, Department of State.
 Click to enlarge.